openvax/varlens/README.rst

 A collection of Python tools for working with genomic variants and next-generation sequencing reads.
 Not particularly fast for large datasets.
-The emphasis is on exracting what you need from BAMs and VCFs into a CSV file for further analysis.
+The emphasis is on extracting what you need from BAMs and VCFs into a CSV file for further analysis.

 Built on `varcode <https://github.com/hammerlab/varcode>`_ and `pysam <https://github.com/pysam-developers/pysam>`_.